RAPTOR: A Foundation Policy for Quadrotor Control: Introduction

 We tackle the size and inference speed question 2) by studying the scaling laws \cite{kaplan2020scaling} in the student policy and by deploying the final foundation policy directly onto the microcontrollers of even the tiniest quadrotors.

 We tackle the context window size question 3) by testing the context window extrapolation beyond the trained size.

-We tackle the generalization question 4) by testing the policy on $9$ unseen but in-distribution (in terms of thrust-to-weight ratio, torque-to-inertia ratio, motor delays, thrust curves, etc.) quadrotors in the real world.
-We also study the out-of-distribution performance by testing the foundation policy (a) on a quadrotor with a flexible frame, (b) by installing four different propellers (2- and 3-blade), (c) by hitting it with a tool during flight, and (d) by testing it with a quadrotor that has thrust-to-weight ratio $> 2\times$ higher than the highest one experienced during training.
+We tackle the generalization question 4) by testing the policy on $9$ unseen but in-distribution (in terms of thrust-to-weight ratio, torque-to-inertia ratio, motor delays, and thrust curves) quadrotors in the real world.
+We also study the out-of-distribution performance by testing the foundation policy (a) on a quadrotor with a flexible frame (making it a total of 10 real quadrotors), (b) by installing four different propellers (2- and 3-blade), (c) by hitting it with a tool during flight, and (d) by testing it with a quadrotor that has thrust-to-weight ratio $> 2\times$ higher than the highest one experienced during training.

 We tackle the question of the number of timesteps required to infer the system dynamics 5) by studying activation response trajectories, where the policy is activated in mid-air.
 Here, the policy needs to probe the system and infer the dynamics of it rapidly to restore or maintain stable flight.